 While the digestive process may not be regular dinnertime conversation, it is probably the most important part of your life.
 Let’s discuss the organs that help you digest your food, and in a real sense determine whether we are healthy or not.

-The digestive process exists to provide our bodies with everything that we need to live apart from oxygen, this includes provide us with micronutrients to make enzymes function, amino acids to repair old cells and create new ones and fats and carbohydrates to convert to glucose for energy.
-There is a tendency to think of the pancreas and insulin when managing blood glucose levels however the truth is that all these organs, and the gut microflora all play an active roll in how blood glucose is managed.
+The digestive process exists to provide our bodies with everything that we need to live apart from oxygen, this includes providing us with micronutrients to make enzymes function, amino acids to repair old cells and create new ones and fats and carbohydrates to convert to glucose for energy.
+There is a tendency to think of the pancreas and insulin when managing blood glucose levels, however the truth is that all these organs, and the gut microflora, all play an active role in how blood glucose is managed.
 When any one of these integrated elements can’t do its job effectively, the whole system is affected.
 While the liver controls how glucose is released and to what organs, the pancreas regulates these glucose levels with insulin.

-As our understanding of digestion expands we are beginning to realise that perhaps one of the key roles in human digestion falls to the gut microbial population (also called the microbiome) .
-While the gut microbiome may not be considered an ‘organ’ in the classic sense, the large microbe population living in our intestines is absolutely vital to our digestive health, as well as affecting inflammation and a range of other conditions.
+As our understanding of digestion expands, we are beginning to realise that perhaps one of the key roles in human digestion falls to the gut microbial population (also called the microbiome).
+While the gut microbiome may not be considered an ‘organ’ in the classic sense, the large microbe population living in our intestines is vital to our digestive health, as well as affecting inflammation and a range of other conditions.
 Think of the gut microbiome as a a sound board in a recording studio with each of the individual microbial populations as one of the dials; if the panel is balanced then everything is in harmony, but if one or more of the populations is too high or low then discord (poor health) results.
-Our microbiomes are also unique to each individual, with only one third consistent in human biology and the other two thirds developing over time, acquired and evolving by what we eat as we age(1).
+Our microbiomes are also unique to everyone, with only one third consistent in human biology and the other two thirds developing over time, acquired and evolving by what we eat as we age.
+Click here for more details.
 Essentially, the bacteria that make up the gut microbiome aid our bodies in digesting whatever the stomach and small intestine have not, as well as providing essential amino acids, vitamins and other micronutrients.
 The microbiome is also one of the body’s major defences against harmful pathogens.

 Overall, by looking after our digestion we can impact not only general wellbeing but also alleviate many metabolic conditions and even reduce the likelihood or impact of disease.